benponline/Run-SpeedTest/README.md

 5. Use the command `.\Run-SpeedTest.ps1` to run the script.

 ## Results
+An object with the following properties will be returned.

 DateTime          : 2021-03-17 11:28:10
 ServerName        : Whitesky Communications LLC - Atlanta, GA ServerID          : 8169